 Outside, the campfire is a good spot to meet and share stories throughout the event.
 And before Sleepout fundraisers get their heads down under the stars, a relaxing bedtime yoga session will be led by Rebecca Rowe, health club manager of St Michaels Resort, Falmouth.

 Last year’s Sleepout raised around £10,000 for the two charities and, they say, was a big help in providing winter services.
-To find out more and to sign up for this year’s event go to: https://www.edenproject.com/sleep-out-for-homelessness-charities.
+To find out more and to sign up for this year’s event go to the Sleep Out for Homelessness Charities page on the Eden Project website.